-Did you know the temporary Government MOT extension ends on 1st August?
+Did you know the temporary Government MOT extension ended on 1st August?

 As a result of the recent coronavirus outbreak and national lockdown, cars, vans and motorcycles with MOTs that were due to expire between 30 March and 31 July 2020 were given an automatic extension of six months.

-With the extension period now coming to a close we are anticipating an upsurge in demand for appointments.
+With the extension period now closed we are anticipating an upsurge in demand for appointments.
 Below we have summarised the topics of the temporary MOT extension, what it means for drivers, and what actions need to be taken if your car, van or motorcycle is due for its MOT in the coming weeks.

 What is the MOT extension period?

 The temporary MOT extension applies to all cars, vans and motorcycles with MOTs that were due to expire between 30 March and 31 July 2020.

 If your vehicle meets the criteria above, then your current MOT certificate will have been automatically extended for six months from around seven days before your certificate was due to originally expire.